RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 ---

 > [!abstract] [[Meta/Meta|Meta]]
-> *This article is part of a series on the encyclopedia's [[Meta/Writing Guidelines|Writing Guidelines]]*.
+> *This article is part of a series on the Encyclopedia's [[Meta/Writing Guidelines|Writing Guidelines]]*.

 > [!danger] Warning
 > **There may be some data on this page which is not visible when viewing this page from the Encyclopedia Mysenvaria website!**

 Every article begins with a block of [YAML](https://yaml.org/) front matter.
 This block is inaccessible to the average reader and is not intended to be viewed or accessed by them.
-Instead, this block provides necessary data to [Quartz](https://quartz.jzhao.xyz/) to build and deploy the encyclopedia's articles.
-YAML blocks may also provide optional information that scripts made for the encyclopedia can use.
+Instead, this block provides necessary data to [Quartz](https://quartz.jzhao.xyz/) to build and deploy the Encyclopedia's articles.
+YAML blocks may also provide optional information that scripts made for the Encyclopedia can use.

 The following is the required YAML data for each article on the Encyclopedia: